CropCraft: A Procedural World Generator for Robotic Simulation of Agricultural Tasks: Application

 \subsection{Deep Learning Models Training}

 Each dataset was randomly split into training, validation, and test sets, with proportions of 70\%, 10\%, and 20\%, respectively.
 For the \textit{Real Montoldre} dataset (1000 images), the training portion (700 images) was further split to create a subset of 20 images used in the experiments described above.
 All models were trained under the same hyperparameter settings on a single NVIDIA Tesla V100 GPU with 32 GB of VRAM.
 Training was performed for 5k iterations using the AdamW optimizer, with a learning rate of 0.001 and a weight decay of 0.001.
 A cosine annealing learning rate scheduler and a weighted cross-entropy loss were employed, with class weights of 1, 2, and 4 for background, crop, and weed, respectively.
 The batch size was set to 8.
 During training, images were augmented using a combination of transformations, including random resizing, random cropping, horizontal and vertical flips, shifting/scaling/rotating, color jittering, random brightness and contrast adjustments, Gaussian blur, and Gaussian noise.
 As mentioned, we tested multiple architectures and encoders to identify the best-performing setup.
-The models evaluated were DeepLabv3+, SegFormer, UPerNet, and DPT, with encoders ResNet-50, SwinV2-B, and ConvNeXt-B. During training, images were randomly cropped to 384×384 pixels.
-For testing, images were resized and padded to 1536×1536 pixels to enable a fair comparison across models, given the size constraints of the SwinV2 encoder.
-In the remaining experiments, we used an input size of 1088×1920 pixels, which better matches the original aspect ratio of the images.
+The models evaluated were DeepLabv3+, SegFormer, UPerNet, and DPT, with encoders ResNet-50, SwinV2-B, and ConvNeXt-B. During training, images were randomly cropped to 384x384 pixels.
+For testing, images were resized and padded to 1536x1536 pixels to enable a fair comparison across models, given the size constraints of the SwinV2 encoder.
+In the remaining experiments, we used an input size of 1088x1920 pixels, which better matches the original aspect ratio of the images.
 All results were obtained using the checkpoint from the final training iteration.
+The code used for training and evaluating the models is made publicly available at \url{https://github.com/Romea/crop-weed-segmentation}.